Pee Shy: Breaking up

 Despite this apparent success, Pee Shy broke up later in 1998 for reasons Wheeler and Juristo would decline to discuss in detail.

 "We couldn't play a damn thing when we started, but the core of the talent was more of an energy, like a will," Juristo Morrison told the St. Petersburg Times in 2002.
 In the end, she told the newspaper: "We stopped having fun. ...
 It was a natural deterioration; it was time to stop."

 Wheeler, Orrico and bass player Mary Catherine Guidera initially continued performing under the name 3 Wheeler, recording a demo that would not be released until late 2007.
 Wheeler and Guidera have since attracted a following as leaders of a Brooklyn-based band called the Caulfield Sisters.

 Juristo Morrison has continued recording and performing solo under the name GoJenny, and revived her radio show as an Internet broadcast in May 2005.
 She also has performed and recorded with musicians such as Megan Reilly and with bands such as Capt Qitn, Leels and the 100% Storms Ensemble.

-Orrico is a New York based television and film sound editor.
-He is a two time Primetime Emmy recipient for Sound Editing.
-He won in 2013 (Outstanding Sound Editing for a Series) for his work on HBO's Boardwalk Empire, and again in 2016 (Outstanding Sound Editing for a Documentary).
-His work can also be heard in such feature films as Tim Burton's Sleepy Hollow, Ice Age, Robots, Hedwig and the Angry Inch and O Brother, Where Art Thou? and the HBO series "Vinyl".
-He lives in NJ with his wife and son and currently plays drums in the NJ based classic rock cover band "FAR CRY" He also continues to write and record his own original material in his home studio.
+Orrico is a New York–based television and film Dialogue Editor and has won two time Primetime Emmy awards for excellence in Sound Editing.
+He lives in New Jersey with his wife and son and is currently the touring and recording drummer for the 70's classic rock band ANGEL.
+He also continues to write and record his own original songs in his home studio.

 Bowman relocated to Northern California and has been involved with bands Caroliner Rainbow, The Zodiac Killers (featuring Greg Lowery, formerly of Supercharger and The Rip-Offs), avant-metalers Blackqueen (with guitarist Pete Jay, formerly of Assück) and Dimes, an instrumental project featuring guitarist Nolan Cook of The Residents.
 He currently is a member of the dark progressive rock band Human Anomaly, featuring ex-Noothgrush members.
 Bowman is also one-third of the heavy rock trio Totimoshi, who are signed to Volcom Records.